 Adapted from the novel by David Goodis, Nightfall follows Jim Vanning (Aldo Ray), an innocent man wrongly accused of murder and who knows the location of stolen bank money that he hid away after two thugs (Brian Keith and Rudy Bond) killed a good friend (Frank Albertson) during their getaway.
 Jim’s chance encounter with glamorous model Marie (Anne Bancroft) leads to her being swept up in his personal drama as he flees from the hoods who want their stolen green back.
 Unbeknownst to them all, an insurance investigator (James Gregory) is surreptitiously shadowing them.

-The review coverage on Nightfall was a little lighter than on The Andromeda Strain or Thirst, but I received some good remarks on my commentary which is encapsulated below.
+The review coverage on Nightfall was a little lighter than on The Andromeda Strain or Thirst, but I received some good remarks on my commentary which is encapsulated in the review excerpts below.
+Links to the original sources are in the logos.

-“The most interesting of the special features is the commentary by author Bryan Reesman, providing insight into the performers and their careers, the locations, Tourneur’s style and the expectations of the genre and the restrictions of the era, packing information into every scene, brightening what is otherwise a fairly run-of-the-mill thriller.”
+“The most interesting of the special features is the commentary by author Bryan Reesman, providing insight into the performers and their careers, the locations, Tourneur’s style and the expectations of the genre and the restrictions of the era, packing information into every scene, brightening…a fairly run-of-the-mill thriller.”

 “It is a great film that is on the list of a great director.
 Bryan Reesman notes how hard going it was but Tourneur achieved a delightful pairing.
 Convention and control seem to be the reason for much of this.
 Or at least that is Reesman’s take.”